Errol Kerr: Skiing career

-Kerr made his World Cup debut in January 2008 with a twelfth place in Les Contamines, and followed up with an eighth place in Meiringen-Hasliberg in March.
+Kerr made his World Cup debut in January 2008 with a twelfth place in Les Contamines and followed up with an eighth place in Meiringen-Hasliberg in March.
 He opened the 2008–09 season with a thirtieth place in St. Johann in Tirol and a fifteenth place in Lake Placid, and then tenth place worldwide at the Skicross World Championships 2009 in Japan.

-Kerr finished ninth overall at the 2010 Winter Olympics.
-This is the best placing by a Caribbean athlete at any Winter Olympics.
+Kerr finished ninth overall at the 2010 Winter Olympics, the best placing by a Caribbean athlete at any Winter Olympics.

 More recently, Kerr finished fifth in Skier X at Winter X Games XV.